Bin-Cao/TCLRmodel/README.md

 + model.start(dataSet, correlation, minsize, threshold, mininc)

 TCLR.V1.0 is coded by Paython language, thus the Integrated Development Environment (IDE) of Python is essential.
-TCLR can be executed directly through the python IDE, or used by downloading the Graphical User Interfaces (GUI) we provided： TCLR_interface.exe
+TCLR can be executed through any python IDE

-<u>The GUI can be  download at Releases ——> GUI of TCLR </u>

 **graphviz** package is needed for running TCLR, which can be downloaded from the official website http://www.graphviz.org/. see user guide